ngocnb/betamind-coding-test-php/README.md

 #### Create new article

+API test:
+- Endpoint: `/api/articles.json`
+- Method: POST
+- Header: `Token: {token}`
+- Body: `title`, `body`

+Validation:
+- Title is required and have a maximum of 254 characters.
+- Body is required and have a maximum of 3999 characters.
+- User must be logged in to create an article.

+Frontend test:
 1. Click the "Create new Article" link on the home page.
 2. Fill in the form with title and content.
 3. Click the "Create" button.
 4. The article will be created and redirect to the article detail page.

-Validation:
-- Title is required and have a maximum of 254 characters.
-- Content is required and have a maximum of 3999 characters.

 #### Article detail

+API test:
+- Endpoint: `/api/articles/{id}.json` where `{id}` is the article id.
+- Method: GET (for article detail)

+Frontend test:
 1. Click on the article on the home page.
 2. The article detail page will show the article title, content, the author and like count.
 3. Click the "Like" button to like the article.
 Need to be logged in to access this feature.